r2ik3r/ai.website-verticalization/CONTRIBUTING.md

-# Contributing to IAB Verticalizer
+# Contributing to Website Verticalizer

 Thank you for your interest in contributing!
 We welcome bug reports, fixes, features, documentation, and tests.